 And the program also throws in some neat little system monitoring features into the package that monitor the hardware temperature of the CPU, GPU and hard disk drives.

-The program supports more than 30,000 drivers, which may seem a little low compared to the other software in this list.
-But it’s enough for most hardware included in modern PCs, and is certainly adequate unless you are rocking a really ancient machine.
+The program supports more than 1 million drivers, which may seem a little low compared to the other software in this list.
+But it’s enough for most hardware included in modern PCs and is certainly adequate unless you are rocking a really ancient machine.

 As for the included features, all the standard ones have made the cut — scans, backups, restores, uninstalls, even a scheduler.
 One useful feature is the ability to uninstall drivers and driver files that are no longer in use to free up space.
 Another very welcome security option is the ability to scan the drivers for malware with whatever antivirus a user has at hand.